Kit's Wilderness: Background

 Many of the elements from the story were taken from the author's own life.
-In an interview he talked about how, in the town he grew up in, “We had a monument...[and]an old graveyard...to a pit disaster” just like in the novel.
-He also based the game death on "children’s games I played."
+In an interview he talked about how, in the town he grew up in, "We had a monument... [and] an old graveyard...to a pit disaster" just like in the novel.
+He also based the game death on "children's games [he] played."
 In addition he "based the book on his own childhood in a northeast England mining community."

 Major themes and style

-Kit's Wilderness included conflicting opposites and important relationships.
-The Horn Book Magazine noted some themes, including "Light and dark, of life and death, [and] of remembering and forgetting."
-An interview with the "power of friendship."
-He went on to note the, "bravery of children." and how it had played a central role in his writing.
+Kit's Wilderness explores themes of contrasts and significant relationships.
+The Horn Book Magazine noted several of these themes, including those of "light and dark, of life and death, [and] of remembering and forgetting."
+Reviewers noted the "bravery of children" as central to the narrative.

-Kit’s Wilderness uses style as both a literary element and to add another layer to the story.
-Enicia Fisher noted the "rare break from story-telling tradition,[in which] David Almond gives the ending away at the beginning."
-He also made a point of the “Web of stories” in the book that resulted from Kit's story within the story.
-Enicia Fisher also described the story as a blend of “Magic and realism."
+Kit's Wilderness uses uncommon literary style to add depth to the story.
+Enicia Fisher noted the "rare break from story-telling tradition, [in which] David Almond gives the ending away at the beginning."
+Fisher also pointed to the "web of stories" in the book that resulted from Kit's story within the story and the author's framing.
+He described the story as a blend of "magic and realism."